buddhist-uni/buddhist-uni.github.io/_courses/function.md

 ### Conclusion

+{% include inline_content.html category="booklet" slug="escape-to-reality_pereira" %}
+- A rousing collection of essays on Buddhist wisdom and an earnest appeal to put the teachings into practice.

 {% include inline_content.html category="av" slug="this-opportunity_yuttadhammo" %}
 - Bhante Yuttadhammo closes the course by encouraging us to make the most of our precious human life: do good, avoid evil, and purify your mind.